Tramadol Side Effects and Signs of Addiction

 • Sedation

-However, it still causes the same level of dry mouth and sweating during use, although mild.7
+However, it still causes the same level of mild dry mouth and sweating during use.

-Another benefit of tramadol use is that when it is used in epidural form during childbirth, tramadol does not appear to affect the infant.
-There are also little to no side effects reported in the mother after childbirth.7
+Another benefit of tramadol use is that when it is used in epidural form during childbirth, it does not appear to affect the infant.
+There are also little to no side effects reported in the mother after childbirth.

 Tramadol is unlike other opioids in regards to serious side effects.
-The times that you will see serious adverse side effects of tramadol is when a physical and chemical dependency has occurred and has continued for a sustained period.8
+The times that you will see serious adverse side effects are when a physical and chemical dependency has occurred and has continued for a sustained period.

-Although Tramadol does seem to have a low rate of side effects, patients have reported some mild side effects while taking the medication.
-You may not experience any side effects while taking tramadol, but if some of these are experienced, please speak with your medical provider for a possible tramadol dosage adjustment.
+Although tramadol does seem to have a low rate of side effects, patients have reported some mild side effects while taking the medication.
+Please speak with your medical provider for a possible dosage adjustment if you notice any of the following:

 • Psychosis